What is NBIA?

-Neurodegeneration with Brain Iron Accumulation is a group of inherited neurological disorders characterized by abnormal accumulation of iron in the basal ganglia.
+Neurodegeneration with Brain Iron Accumulation is a group of rare, genetic neurological disorders characterized by abnormal accumulation of iron in the basal ganglia.
 The basal ganglia is a collection of structures deep within the base of the brain that assist in regulating movements.

 NBIA is progressive and, at this time, there is no cure.